 Item 3.
-Consent Agenda
+Consent Agenda - Appointment of James Bladel as the GNSO Representative to the Empowered Community

-The GNSO, as a Decisional Participant in the Empowered Community, is required to deliver annually a written certification from its Chair or Vice-Chairs to the ICANN Secretary designating the individual (James Bladel) who shall represent the Decisional Participant on the EC Administration.
+the GNSO Secretariat to communicate this decision to the ICANN Secretary which will serve as the required written certification from the GNSO Chair designating the individual who shall represent the Decisional Participant on the EC Administration.

 Item 4: COUNCIL VOTE – Proposed Fundamental Bylaw Changes

-GNSO Secretariat to forward this resolution to the Empowered Community Administration before the expiration of the Approval Action Decision Period, as required under Section 1.4, Article 1, Annex D of the ICANN Bylaws.
+GNSO Secretariat to forward the adopted resolution to the Empowered Community Administration before the expiration of the Approval Action Decision Period, as required under Section 1.4, Article 1, Annex D of the ICANN Bylaws.

-James Bladel, the GNSO’s interim representative to the Empowered Community Administration, to coordinate with the other four Decisional Participant representatives to ensure that the Empowered Community Administration observes and completes the appropriate process outlined in Section 1.4(b) and (c), Annex D.
+James Bladel, the GNSO’s representative to the Empowered Community Administration, to coordinate with the other four Decisional Participant representatives to ensure that the Empowered Community Administration observes and completes the appropriate process outlined in Section 1.4(b) and (c), Annex D.

 Item 6.
 COUNCIL VOTE – Approval of GNSO Council Review of the GAC Communique from Johannesburg

-Revise response to GAC Communique.
-Volunteers include: Paul, James, Jeff Neuman (if allowed), Rubens, Heather (sanity check), Phil, Darcy, possibly Stephanie (to convey Avri’s views), and Carlos
+Volunteers to revise response to GAC Communique and circulate revised draft to the Council as soon as possible.
+Volunteers include: Paul, James, Jeff Neuman (if allowed), Rubens, Heather (sanity check), Phil, Darcy, possibly Stephanie (to convey Avri’s views), and Carlos.
+Volunteers to consider input received in relation to Geo Names section as well as IGO section, including offering the opportunity to detail IGO/INGO CRP recommendations with the ICANN Board prior to a vote being taken to provide details how small group, IGO comments factored into Final Report and recommendations..

-Conduct e-vote to approve response to GAC Communique
+GNSO Leadership to provide 7-day notice of e-vote to approve response to GAC Communique

-Consider opportunity to detail IGO/INGO CRP recommendations with the ICANN Board prior to voting.
-Provide details how small group, IGO comments factored into Final Report and recommendations.
-Connect with Board support to determine feasibility.

 Item 7: COUNCIL Vote – Next steps in relation to Charter for the Cross Community Working Group on Internet Governance

-Deferred, carry over to August meeting.

-In the meantime, Council to collaborate on revising Motion.
+Motion deferred - GNSO leadership to add this item to the Council agenda for August meeting.

+All Council members to provide input and proposed amendments to the motions as soon as possible so that discussion can continue on the mailing list ahead of the meeting.

 Item 8.
 COUNCIL DISCUSSION – Possible Change to the Name of the GNSO

-Save for August.
+Item deferred – GNSO Council leadership to add this item to the Council agenda for August meeting.

 Item 9: COUNCIL DISCUSSION – Cross Community Working Group on the Use of Country and Territory Names

-Consider drafting Motion for August.
+Council members to consider drafting Motion for August meeting on this topic.

-Ben Fuller to poll members from ccNSO and return with a report.
+Ben Fuller to solicit input from ccNSO on this topic and provide feedback to the GNSO Council